twiddlingbits/twr-wasm/docs/index.md

 # C/C++ Runtime for Web Assembly
 **Version 2.0.0**

 tiny-wasm-runtime is a simple, lightweight and easy to use C/C++ library for building Web Assembly code directly with clang.
 It solves some common use cases with less work than the more feature rich emscripten. tiny-wasm-runtime is easy to understand, and has some cool features.
-You can input and print streaming character i/o to a `<div>` and use a `<canvas>` elements as an ANSI terminal, or with JavaScript `<canvas>` 2D drawing apis.
-Run blocking C/C++, and more.
+You can input and print streaming character i/o to a `<div>` tag, use a `<canvas>` element as an ANSI terminal, or use a C/C++ 2D drawing api (that is compatible with JavaScript Canvas APIs) to draw to a `<canvas>` element.
+You can run blocking C/C++.

 tiny-wasm-runtime allows you to run C/C++ code in a web browser.
 Legacy code, libraries, full applications, or single functions can be integrated with JavaScript and Typescript.